Galiceno ~ Sergeant Reckless (Limited Re-Issue) w/ Collectible Trading Cards

 Note regarding Breyer promo photo (Photo of unboxed model): This appears to be a re-used photo of the first release on this model with trading card images added to it, rather than a photo of the re-issue.
 It is a brighter chestnut and shows a 3-D green lead attached to her blanket, while the re-issue's is painted on, and the newer model is a darker sorrel.
-We will replace it with an out-of-box photo of the reissue as soon as we can.
 In-box photos are of actual models we received.

 Final image is an article about Reckless from a newspaper in August, 2016.

 Breyer's portrait of Sgt Reckless was retired in 2019.

 Breyer Model #1493